OptMap: Geometric Map Distillation via Submodular Maximization: Dynamically Reordered Streaming Submodular Maximization

 where $\alpha$ is a tunable radius parameter.
-Using \cref{eq:pose_heur} in \cref{alg:DR_step} requires changing the input on lines 8 and 10 from the difference in descriptor distances to the difference in pose distances.
 The log function introduces a decay which is intended to mimic the overlapping area of 2D sensors with circular footprints.
-This heuristic can fail when small position differences correspond to large differences in overlap, such as scans taken from either side of a wall.
+This heuristic favors spatially well-separated solutions, which is effective in environments where coverage correlates with position such as outdoor mapping.
+However, it can break down when small positional differences correspond to large changes in the environment (i.e., scans taken from either side of a wall or between building floors).

-\textbf{CEBC approximation} is achieved by converting \cref{eq:CEBC} into an area coverage function over $\mathcal{S}^{255}$.
-The marginal value of this function can be precomputed for solutions with two or fewer elements, meaning pairwise information can be known \emph{a priori} as a single input function of the distance between the two elements of the solution.
-Pairwise information can then be used to define an optimistic approximate marginal value which can be found with $O(1)$ computations.

-To convert \cref{eq:CEBC} into a coverage function over $\mathcal{S}^{255}$, we make the assumption that the solution set is selected from $E$, but evaluated against every possible point on $\mathcal{S}^{255}$.
-By replacing $E$ with $\mathcal{S}^{255}$ in \cref{eq:CEBC_loss}, a coverage loss function is derived
+\textbf{A descriptor-coverage approximation} is formulated by converting \cref{eq:CEBC} into an area coverage function (similar to \cref{eq:coverage_desc_simple}) and simplifying this function using the pairwise marginal value approximation \cref{eq:pairwise_information_approx}.
+For the reader's convenience, we recall that $\mathbb{S}^{n}$ is the hypersphere which all descriptors lie on.
+The surface area of a subset of the hypersphere is denoted by the function $\mathcal{A}: \mathbb{S}^{n} \rightarrow \mathbb{R}$ where the surface area for any $A \subseteq \mathbb{S}^{n}$ is defined as $\int_{A}1d\boldsymbol{\sigma}$.
+Also recall that \cref{eq:coverage_desc_simple} is the surface area of a set of spherical caps centered at the solution elements (descriptors).
+It is convenient to imagine $\mathbb{S}^{n}$ as a plane or familiar $2-$sphere, as much of the same intuition holds despite the high dimensionality.
+To convert \cref{eq:CEBC} into a coverage function we assume the solution set is selected from $E$, but evaluated by integrating over $\mathbb{S}^{n}$.
+By replacing $E$ with $\mathbb{S}^{n}$ in \cref{eq:CEBC_loss}, a coverage loss function is derived

-Note that the superscript denoting the dimension of the hypersphere is omitted for clarity, and $\mathcal{A}(\mathcal{S})$ is the surface area of the hypersphere.
+where $\mathcal{A}(\mathbb{S}^{n})$ is again the surface area of the hypersphere.
 Converting this loss term into a submodular function is similar to exemplar-based clustering and CEBC

-using the origin $e_{0} = [0,0,...,0] \in \mathbb{R}^{256}$ as the null element.
+using the origin $\mathbf{0} = [0,0,...,0] \in \mathbb{R}^{n}$ as the null element.